llwebsol/rAPId/README.md

 The type of serialized output that your API returns is determined by the `OUTPUT_SERIALIZER` constant provided in your `rAPIdConfig.php`

 Json and XML are currently supported.
-If you wish to output some other kind of data, you can write your own serializer that implements `rAPId\Data\Serializer`, then feel free to submit a pull request!
+If you wish to output some other kind of data, you can write your own serializer that implements `rAPId\Data\Serialization\Serializer`, then feel free to submit a pull request!